RatikKapoor/reinventorii/README.md

 docker-compose up --build
 ```

+_**NOTE:** Since this process is compiling **both** React and Java code in production mode, it may take 2-3 minutes to fully compile (depending on your computer specs).
+Once building is finished, browse to [http://localhost:5000](http://localhost:5000) to view the application._

 To quit the development environment, simply press Ctrl+C and the Docker containers will shut down.

 ### Manual method (not recommended)